C. P. Ramaswami Iyer: As a lawyer

-In 1903, C.P. joined V. Krishnaswamy Iyer as an apprentice.
-Just before the death of Pattabhirama Iyer the same year, he arranged for C.P.'s admission as a junior to Sir V. Bhashyam Aiyangar but the latter was not able to accommodate him.
+In 1903, Iyer joined V. Krishnaswamy Iyer as an apprentice.
+Just before the death of Pattabhirama Iyer the same year, he arranged for Iyer's admission as a junior to Sir V. Bhashyam Aiyangar but the latter was not able to accommodate him.

-As a result, C.P. practised on his own and made a reputation as a lawyer, aided in part by inheriting the case-books of his father-in-law, C.V.
+As a result, Iyer practised on his own and was known as a lawyer, inheriting the case-books of his father-in-law, C.V.
 Sundara Sastri, and his brothers-in-law, Sir C.V.
-Kumaraswami Sastri and C.V.
-Viswanatha Sastri, who had themselves been recently elevated to justices of the High Court.
-He fought and won over 300 cases, rapidly building a reputation for himself as India's foremost and highest-remunerated litigator.
-By 1910 his meteoric rise has led to his being acknowledged as the undisputed leader of the original bar at the Madras High Court, shortly after which he was selected as the President of the First All Indian Lawyers Conference held at Allahabad.
-Forty-two minutes, my Lord, he once announced to a judge who asked him how much time he would need to finish a case; the next several years saw him win spectaculator victories in some of the highest-profile cases of the time, including the Ashe murder trial and the Besant Narayaniah case., as well as representing the Nizam of Hyderabad and Berar and the Maharaja of Jammu and Kashmir, rapidly earning a considerable private fortune, and rising to become the most powerful man in the Madras presidency for decades., having cultured intimately close, even inappropriate friendships with Lord and Lady Willingdon.
+Kumaraswami Sastri, and C.V.
+Viswanatha Sastri, who were recently elevated to justices of the High Court.
+He fought and won over 300 cases, building a reputation for himself as India's foremost and highest-remunerated litigator.
+By 1910 he was acknowledged as the undisputed leader of the original bar at the Madras High Court, shortly after which he was selected as the President of the First All Indian Lawyers Conference held at Allahabad.
+Forty-two minutes, my Lord, he once announced to a judge who asked him how much time he would need to finish a case; the next several years saw him win in some of the highest-profile cases of the time, including the Ashe murder trial and the Besant Narayaniah case., as well as representing the Nizam of Hyderabad and Berar and the Maharaja of Jammu and Kashmir, earning a private fortune, and rising to become the most powerful man in the Madras presidency for decades., having cultured close, even inappropriate friendships with Lord and Lady Willingdon.

 In 1920, then-Governor Lord Willingdon appointed him he the youngest-ever Advocate-General of Madras, during which tenure his income rose to an unprecedented 4,000 rupees, and in which capacity he would serve as premier state prosecutor for four years, until his subsequent promotion to the Governor's Executive Law Council, and, subsequently, the Viceregal Imperial War Council.